salonishah01/CSC510-FALL23-P28-Project3/README.md

 ## Unleash the Power of Slash for Ultimate Shopping Discoveries!

-Are you tired of endless scrolling through e-commerce sites, hoping for the perfect deal?
+Are you tired of endlessly scrolling through e-commerce sites, hoping for the perfect deal?
 Say goodbye to the hassle and welcome Slash, your ultimate companion for discovering incredible online shopping deals!
 Slash isn't just a web framework; it's a game-changer in the world of online shopping, leveraging FastAPI to scrape and present the best deals from eBay, Amazon, BestBuy, Costco, Target, and Walmart.

 ## Why Choose Slash?